 If you would like to work ahead, you could make and simmer the lamb meatballs and make the onion paste one or two days ahead of time.

 Then all you have to do is finish the curry off which only takes minutes.

-These meatballs (rista) are well know for their spongy texture.
+These lamb meatballs (rista) are well known for their spongy texture.
 The baking powder and cornflour help make the rista extra spongy.

 In the recipe I suggest using yoghurt in the sauce.
 I don’t do this as I like the sauce to be really spicy.